 Frequently Asked Questions

-a) They must teach math or science at a well regarded, competitive school.
+a) They must be a full time mathematics or science teacher at a well regarded, competitive school.
 If you are struggling with calculus, it makes sense to have someone tutor you in calculus whose job it is to teach that curriculum to students learning it for the first time.

 b) They must have great evaluations from their previous students.

-c) They have to have attended a competitive undergraduate college or university, majored in the subject they are teaching, gone on to graduate school for that particular subject, and have an advanced degree in that subject.
+c) They must have attended a competitive undergraduate college or university, majored in the subject they are teaching, gone on to graduate school for that particular subject, and have an advanced degree in that subject.
 Many of our tutors have PhD’s, and though some parents believe this makes a teacher too intellectually detached or “too cerebral” to relate to a high school student, greater knowledge of a subject does not detract from an ability to teach that subject.
 Graduate education enhances and enriches one’s understanding of a discipline, which makes teaching easier!

 d) Finally, we tend to like people with engaging personalities.
-When you are teaching math to a 15 year old, it’s a must!
+When you are teaching vectors to a 15 year old, it’s a must!
 But, the personality aspect is only considered if they meet the other qualifications, first.

 There are several whiteboard/video programs we can use, and we are familiar with just about all of them at this point.
-The video & whiteboard require only that we have your email address.
-You receive an email at time agreed upon time with the tutor; the email contains the following steps that will walk you through it.
+The video & whiteboard we use most frequently require only that we have your email address: you receive an email at time agreed upon time with the tutor; the email contains the following steps that will walk you through it.
 Zoom is most popular in the US, whereas Teams and OneNote are quite popular in Europe.